 Most parents find it helpful to keep track of the following:

-- What food is being trialled and what day of the trial you are on
+What food is being trialed and what day of the trial you are on

 Any other topics that are relevant to your little one that might be affected by a food trial